kadalu/kadalu.github.io/pages/community.md

 permalink: /community
 ---

-Kadalu in kannada language means Ocean.
-A lightweight Persistent storage solution for applications running in Kubernetes.
+kaDalu project offers a lightweight Persistent storage solution for applications running in Kubernetes.
+It provides operator, which spawns CSI drivers, and also storage exporter based on the configuration provided.

+There are many ways you can use storage using kadalu, which are described in our docs.

 You can reach to the developers using certain ways.